-Why is password management so important?
+Why is password management important?

 The majority of people use weak passwords and reuse them on different websites.
-This is problematic, as everyone should use strong and unique passwords for each website.
+This is problematic, as you should use strong and unique passwords for each website.
 The best solution is using a password manager.

 Personal information in passwords

 While it is not recommended, internet users tend to include personal information in their passwords for easy memorization.
-The trouble with using personal information to construct passwords, is that it gives hackers a leg up in the task of cracking them: if they can simply find out more about the person, then they can take educated guesses about their passwords.
+The trouble with using personal information to construct passwords is that it gives hackers a leg up in the task of cracking them.
+If they can simply find out more about the person, then they can take educated guesses about their passwords.

 For those who are curious what the so called “brute-forcing” means, here more information.

 And the Wikipedia password cracking entry is here.